exejob987/pokeapp/README.md

 - Node.js 22.5.1
 - npm
-- Java 17 o superior (Requerido para compilar en Android)
+- Java 17 or higher (Required to build for Android)
 - Expo Go app on your phone (optional, for device testing)

 ## Getting Started